troglobit/pimd/README.md

 The configuration is kept in the file `/etc/pimd.conf`, the order of the statements are in some cases important.

-PIM-SM is a designed to be a _protocol independent_ multicast routing protocol.
-As such it relies on protocols like, e.g, OSPF, RIP, or static routing entries, to figure out the path to all multicast capable neighboring routers.
+PIM-SM is a designed to be a *protocol independent* multicast routing protocol.
+As such it relies on unicast protocols like, e.g, OSPF, RIP, or static routing entries, to figure out the path to all multicast capable neighboring routers.
 This information is necessary in setups with more than one route between a multicast sender and a receiver to figure out which PIM router should be the active forwarder.

 However, pimd currently cannot retrieve the unicast routing distance (preference) and metric of routes from the system, not from the kernel